dcfiberinet/checkmk/README.md

-# checkmk
-Installation of Checkmk using Ubuntu 22.04 ( Jammy )
+# Installation of Checkmk using Ubuntu 22.04 ( Jammy )

-Installation of Checkmk on UBUNTU 22.04 ( Jammy )

 # 1. System Update and Upgrade and Installation of additional functions.